 Mr. Perry was informed of TVA's cost recovery process during initial discussion of this issue.
 During the course of this review TVA staff worked diligently with Mr. Perry to help him develop a M&G proposal that would meet TVA's minimum criteria for acceptance.
 He was advised of the estimated costs of this action including the additional costs associated with required surveys and descriptions of the property prior to TVA's authorization of the work.
 Mr. Perry concurred and asked TVA to proceed with the surveys and processing of his proposal.
 Prior to recommending this action to the Board of Directors, TVA staff hand delivered a commitment letter to Mr. Perry that provided an estimate of the administrative costs for completing this action.
 He asked for a few days to review and consider his options.
 A signed commitment letter was delivered to our Kentucky Watershed Team Office agreeing to pay all TVA administrative costs and the action was recommended for Board approval.
-Since that time Mr. Perry has contacted TVA's CS&M staff and congressional representatives asking for assistance in reducing TVA's administrative cost for this action.
-He is well aware of TVA's VR and CS&M staff have been involved and aware of all RS actions to resolved this issues since it began in 2000.
+Since that time Mr. Perry has contacted TVA's CS&M staff and congressional representatives asking for assistance in reducing TVA's administrative costs for this action.
+He is well aware of TVA's administrative cost recovery for land actions and that TVA probably would not have considered this action were it not for his position as general manager of a TVA distributor.
+TVA's VR and CS&M staff have been involved and aware of all RS actions to resolved this issues since it began in 2000.